jqwik-team/jqwik/BACKLOG.md

 - ArbitraryProvider: Add priority to provider registration to allow more specific providers.
   Currently the order of registration is decisive - last registered provider wins.

-- Report the samples in the state BEFORE execution of property method

 - Filter out duplicates in generated sets

 - Generator/Arbitrary for sequences of method/function calls